 In many cases, slight overdriving of the circuit in the bend area can help to create a stable and more permanent shape but be careful that the guidelines for the minimum bend radius for the flex construction are not violated.
 Remember that when permanently bent and plastically deformed, the copper is normally thinned in the bend and is thus weakened.
 If a truly accurate predictive solution is desired, one can use finite element modeling methods.

 Another way to get the flex circuit to hold shape for the application is to form it, commonly done by using a mandrel designed to bend the circuit into shape.
 The manufacturer can then heat the fixture to a temperature near the glass temperature of the adhesive used in the flex circuit and allow the circuit and fixture to cool in place before removing it.
 This approach works easiest with polymers and/or adhesives that have relatively low melting points.

 Another option is to use less common base materials.
 These would be materials of low strength and having little, if any, elastic strength.
 UnreinforcedFEPor PTFE (i.e., Teflon), for example, fall into this category.
 This combination will allow the user to permanently deform the circuit into the desired shape.

 To summarize, getting flex circuits to hold shape in an application is not that difficult, but it does take some attention.
 Several options have been discussed but the method of choice relative to those mentioned here will obviously depend on the demands of the design and its application.

-This column originally appeared in the September 2020 issue of Design007 Magazine in the FLEX007 section.
+This column originally appeared in the December 2021 issue of Design007 Magazine.